Blepharoplasty is a plastic surgery which involves removing excess skin from the eyelids, removing or repositioning fat, and tightening the muscles.

 An eye-lift surgery can take place under general or local anaesthesia with sedation.
 It takes around 1-2 hours and is an outpatient procedure.

 Incisions are made on the upper and lower eyelids depending on the type of surgery you’re undergoing.

 There are 4 different types of eyelid surgeries.
 You can get one or more of them to achieve your desired results.

-Subciliary Incision: this is made along the lower lash line, which doesn’t leave a visible scar.
+- Subciliary Incision: this is made along the lower lash line, which doesn’t leave a visible scar.
 This surgery will fill the hollow areas in the lower eyelids by adjusting the fat pads (or injecting them).
-It’s best for getting rid of puffiness.
+It’s best to get rid of puffiness.